-It used to be that getting a mental-health pick-me-up relied solely upon squeezing in a therapy appointment, losing yourself in self-help books (who has the time?!) or finding some quiet time to meditate (ever tried to do that with a three-year-old hanging off you, demanding a choc-chip biccie?).
-Not anymore, mama.
-Check out our round-up of the best get-happy apps out there, so you can keep your happy levels in check anywhere, from the school drop-off, to the boardroom and the supermarket check-out queue.
-You’re welcome, mama!
+It used to be that getting a mental-health pick-me-up relied solely upon squeezing in a therapy appointment.
+Losing yourself in self-help books [who has the time?].
+Or finding some quiet time to meditate [ever tried to do that with a three-year-old hanging off you, demanding a snack?].

-After signing up (initially on a free trial then a paid subscription), mothers can choose from themes including physical relaxation, compassion, trusting your body, vulnerability and overcoming challenges.
-There’s also a section of the website dedicated to pregnancy loss, including resources from charities.
+After signing up (initially on a free trial then a paid subscription), mothers can choose from themes.
+These include physical relaxation, compassion, trusting your body, vulnerability and overcoming challenges.
+There is also a section of the website dedicated to pregnancy loss, including resources from charities.